HERMES-DKZ/OpenRefine-humanities/episodes/05-transformation.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- How can we clean and standardize **ArtistBio** values in OpenRefine?
+- How can we clean and standardize the **ArtistBio** values in OpenRefine?
 - What is the difference between *finding* issues (facets) and *fixing* them (transformations & clustering)?

 ::::::::::::::::::::::::::::::::::::::::::::::::